LLMs Judging LLMs: A Simplex Perspective: EXPERIMENTS

-\section{Experiments}

-Our theoretical analysis reveals that ranking identifiability depends fundamentally on epistemic and aleatoric uncertainty.
-Here we evaluate these findings through Bayesian ranking on a simplex, across diverse benchmarks.
-We find that considering both sources of uncertainty yields more accurate rankings with better-calibrated uncertainty quantification compared to existing methods.
+Using this model, we develop a practical protocol for sensitivity analysis to understand how epistemic uncertainty influences confidence in the estimated rankings.
+In the absence of strong prior knowledge about LLM judge behavior, we recommend the following: \ifsubmit \fi \begin{enumerate}[itemsep=0pt, parsep=0pt] \item Start with conducting Bayesian inference with hyperparameters $\omega = 0$ (perfect constancy) and $\beta_{\max} = 5$ (moderate judge quality). \item Estimate how rankings shift as the constancy assumption is relaxed, by increasing $\omega$ from 0 to 8 while holding $\beta_{\max}$ fixed. \item Estimate how rankings shift as our prior over judge quality varies, by varying $\beta_{\max}$ from 0 to 20 while holding $\omega = 0$. \end{enumerate} \ifsubmit \fi If rankings remain stable across parameter variations, the conclusions are reliable despite epistemic uncertainty.
+Otherwise, one may need to inject additional prior knowledge (e.g., narrow the range of plausible hyperparameter values) or obtain gold-standard labels.

+\section{EXPERIMENTS}

+Here we present experiments across various LLM benchmarks to assess the impact of epistemic uncertainty on ranking.
+First, using the geometric Bayesian framework, we conduct sensitivity analyses to determine the robustness of learned rankings.
+Second, we compare the overall performance of the Bayesian framework to existing methods in terms of coverage and correlation with ground truth rankings.
+We present our main experimental results below, with ablation studies, implementation details, and extended analyses in the Appendix.

-We evaluate the LLM Judge adjudication frameworks across three types of benchmark datasets:\\ (i) \textbf{Verifiable tasks with 2-level scores}: GPQA \citep{Rein2023-dv} and MMLU Pro~\citep{Wang2024-ic} contain multiple-choice questions, where answers are graded on two levels (correct or incorrect).
-Judges evaluate candidate answers for correctness with the option to abstain when uncertain.\\ (ii) \textbf{Multi-level human-judged tasks}: MTBench~\citep{Zheng2023-wr} evaluates multi-turn conversations while TLDR~\citep{Volske2017-bv} assesses summarizations.
-Both datasets are assessed on multi-level Likert scales, by LLMs as well as human experts.\\ (iii) \textbf{``Semi-verifiable'' tasks}: Omni-MATH~\citep{Gao2024-ec} contains mathematical reasoning problems with reference solutions, though there is no single ground truth answer.
+We evaluate the Bayesian framework across three categories of benchmark datasets: \textbf{(i) Verifiable tasks with 2-level scores}: GPQA \citep{Rein2023-dv} and MMLU Pro~\citep{Wang2024-ic} contain multiple-choice questions graded as correct/incorrect, with judges having an abstention option. \textbf{(ii) Multi-level human-judged tasks}: MTBench~\citep{Zheng2023-wr} evaluates multi-turn conversations while SummEval~\citep{Volske2017-bv} assesses summarizations.
+Both datasets are assessed on multi-level Likert scales, by LLMs as well as human experts. \textbf{(iii) ``Semi-verifiable'' tasks}: Omni-MATH~\citep{Gao2024-ec} contains mathematical reasoning problems with reference solutions, though there is no single ground-truth answer.
 LLM judges are asked to evaluate answers on a 3-level scale (correct, partial credit, incorrect).